Do I Need Long-Term Care Insurance?

 Regardless of how gracefully you may be aging, the reality is that you will, at some point, need assistance with daily activities—whether from an in-home care provider, nursing home, or assisted living facility.
-In this article, we will provide an introduction to long-term care insurance (LTC), which many families turn to in order to mitigate the high costs of long-term care.
+This article provides an introduction to long-term care insurance (LTC), which many families purchase to mitigate their future long-term care costs.

 - By 2050, the number of individuals using paid long-term care services in any setting will likely double from the 13 million using services in 2000 to 27 million.
 (HHS)